Top 5 Healthy Travel Hacks

 After Arrival

-I like using the ayurvedic technique of rubbing oil on your skin to nourish and pacify vata energy further.
-You can use almost any oil — I like almond or sesame oils.
+I like using the ayurvedic technique of rubbing oil into your skin to nourish further and pacify vata energy.
+You can use almost any oil—I like almond or sesame oil.
 Rub it in using circular motions starting at your feet and making your way towards your heart.
-To make your treatment complete you can also shower after you rub the oil in (the warm water will help the oil to seep deeper into the skin).
-Just be sure to avoid lots of soap which will just dry out the skin and careful which towel you use because excess oil can stain.
+To complete your treatment, you can also shower after you rub the oil in (warm water will help the oil seep deeper into the skin).
+Just be sure to avoid too much soap, which can dry out the skin, and be careful which towel you use, because excess oil can stain.

 Bring with you:

-Continue your use of the vitamins and probiotics I discussed above.
-In addition I like to carry with me a few extra supplements and products for specific circumstances.
-Bring rescue remedy (great for a huge variety of circumstances — take when in shock or if feeling a bit frazzled), and cranberry pills (if you feel a UTI coming on).
+Continue using the vitamins and probiotics I discussed above.
+In addition, I like to carry a few extra supplements and products for specific situations.
+Bring rescue remedy (great for a wide variety of circumstances — take when in shock or if feeling a bit frazzled), and cranberry pills (if you feel a UTI coming on).
 I also always travel with a handful of essential oils.
 You can check out my favourites here.

 More To Explore